hippie68/psxitarch-how-to/README.md

 and replacing the old "hkp://pool.sks-keyservers.net" entry, which is now deprecated, with a reliable one, e.g. "hkp://keyserver.ubuntu.com".
 You can save the file by pressing CTRL-X and confirming with "y".

 We also need to change pacman's repo.
+Open the file /etc/pacman.conf by entering

+    sudo nano /etc/pacman.conf

-Open the file /etc/pacman.conf and change the very last line,
+and change the very last line,

     Server = https://psxita.it/repo